authelia/authelia/docs/getting-started.md

 The setup is called local since it reduces the number of components in the architecture to only two: a reverse proxy such as Nginx, Traefik or HAProxy and Authelia.

+Connection details to Redis are optional.
+If not provided, sessions will be stored in memory instead.
+This has the inconvenience of logging out users every time Authelia restarts.

 ## Steps

 - `git clone https://github.com/authelia/authelia.git`